Eli-J-Paris/Launch-Mod2-DoctorsOffice/README.md

 FROM patients;
 ```
 5. How would you describe the difference between a `LEFT JOIN` and an `INNER JOIN`
+ INNER JOIN or the "default" JOIN  only returns records that match's with the ON condition and  will only returns records that have a corresponding record from the first table to the second table

+ LEFT JOIN on the other hand will will get all records from the first table regardless of if they have corresponding rows in the second table
 ## Exercise (10 Points Possible)

 Follow these steps to setup the assessment: